TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 These are known as the **USB Implementer's Forum (USB-IF) identifiers**, and if multiple devices share a common display name and/or Product/Vendor ID, apps like RetroArch and TeknoParrot that read individual mouse devices will get VERY confused.

-Since v3.0 *(Rinko)*, these parameters can be saved to and loaded from EEPROM if a customized Device Product ID (PID) & Device Name are detected.
-Refer to the builtin settings category by calling `Xm` in a serial monitor/terminal for more information.
+Since v4.0 *(L.G.A Force)*, these parameters can be saved to and loaded from EEPROM if a customized Device Product ID (PID) & Device Name are detected.
+These can be configured from the G4A-GUI.